Vialon17/RainmeterSkins/README.md

 _PS:You can change the skin's position by dragging it on Windows directly._

 Sometimes maybe u should change some parameters before starting use it.
-The RM auther always put them into `variables.inc` file so u just need to follow their steps.
+The RM author always put them into `variables.inc` file so u just need to follow their steps.

 -----